Ph.D. in Family Social Science

 The program offers specializations in Family Science or Couple & Family Therapy (also known as Marriage & Family Therapy) as well as an option to apply for a combined Master's/Ph.D. program if you do not already hold a master's degree.

 The Family Science Specialization includes coursework, research engagement, and intense mentoring from faculty to prepare you to contribute to the broader field of Family Science.
-The Graduate Program Handbook has details and timelines that will help you launch your career and build a foundation for your personal and professional success.
+The online Graduate Program Handbook has details and timelines that will help you launch your career and build a foundation for your personal and professional success.

 The Couple & Family Therapy Specialization, accredited by the Commission on Accreditation for Marriage and Family Therapy Education, features rigorous training in CFT research informed by diverse disciplines and perspectives.
 Admission to this specialization is available to doctoral candidates who have already earned a clinical master's degree or have achieved equivalent clinical experience as determined by the CFT faculty.
 Learn more about program outcomes.

 In addition, the University of Minnesota is an accredited marriage and family therapy training program approved by the International Accreditation Commission for Systemic Therapy Education.

 A Ph.D. in Family Social Science will prepare you to pursue a career in academia or clinical administration and leadership, as well as opportunities in policy-related firms, government agencies, independent research institutions, school systems, and health care organizations.